johanesalxd/data-clean-room-demo/README.md

     PublicOrderItems --> SnapshotOrderItems
 ```

-## 2. Data Clean Room Use Cases
+## 2. Data Clean Room Use Cases (Analytics)

-This simulation enables several powerful use cases.
+This simulation enables several powerful analytics use cases.
 All example queries should be run against the tables created in **your own GCP project**.

 ---